reyha/Pytorch-basics/README.md

 # Pytorch-basics

-This repo aims at discussing Jeremy Howard's (founder of fast.ai) tutorial on PyTorch's neural network module (torch.nn).
+This repo implements Jeremy Howard's (founder of fast.ai) tutorial on PyTorch's neural network module (torch.nn).

-It is divided into two parts:
+It is divided in two parts:

 Part 1. shows how to create a custom NN classifier without using torch.nn